jeyremy/homebridge-devialet-bridge/Readme.md

 # Homebridge-Devialet-Bridge

 homebridge-plugin for Devialet Phantom with Dialog.
- `` Inspire from the initial homebridge-marantz-volume homebridge plugin ( https://github.com/stfnhmplr/homebridge-marantz-volume ) and phantom-bridge ( https://github.com/da2001/phantom-bridge ): Thanks to them, we'll have just a few work to do in order to manage Phantom devialet Volume via Dialog.
+ `` Inspire from the initial homebridge-marantz-volume homebridge plugin ( https://github.com/stfnhmplr/homebridge-marantz-volume ) and phantom-bridge ( https://github.com/da2001/phantom-bridge ): Thanks to them, we'll have just a few work to do in order to manage Phantom devialet Volume via Dialog. ``

 # Prerequisite
-1) install HomeBridge : ''sudo npm install -g homebridge
+1) install HomeBridge :  `` sudo npm install -g homebridge ``
 2) In order to the Plugin to work, please enable in the Spark application UPNP on your Dialog. please follow this link : https://help.devialet.com/hc/en-us/articles/115004436969-How-Can-I-Use-UPNP-with-my-Phantom-